hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 PBDEs have been associated with tumors, neurodevelopmental toxicity and thyroid hormone imbalance.
 Children exposed to PBDEs are prone to subtle but measurable developmental problems; PBDEs can be passed on to children through breast milk.

-The focus of this project is on reducing release of PBDEs during waste mismanagement, recycling and plastic product manufacturing activities.
+The focus of this project was on reducing release of PBDEs during waste mismanagement, recycling and plastic product manufacturing activities.
 To prevent PBDEs from being released into the environment or entering recycled materials, UNDP supported the Ministry of Industry in destroying PBDE containing plastic waste.

 In 2018, several key documents had been drafted - the Regulations on Monitoring and Controlling PBDE containing products, the National Standard for Power banks, and Technical Guidelines for PBDE Free Quality Assurance (based on ISO 9001:2015).